Maps Documentation

 Point markers - If your data (locations) includes point coordinates, you can define the marker format here, i.e., marker style (circle, square, diamond) and marker size (in pixels).

-Line width (pixels) - Default stroke width of the lines.
+Line width (pixels) - Sets the default stroke thickness of the lines.

-Arrow style - Lines can optionally have an arrow at the start, the end, or on both sides.
+Arrow style - Optionally add arrows at the start, end, or both ends of a line.

-Arrow size - Size of the arrows (in pixels).
+Arrow size - Defines the size of the arrows.

 Interaction